Robert M. Price

-Robert McNair Price (born July 7, 1954) is an American New Testament scholar.
-His most notable stance is arguing in favor of the Christ myth theory – the claim that a historical Jesus did not exist.
+Robert McNair Price (born July 7, 1954) is an American New Testament scholar who argues in favor of the Christ myth theory – the claim that a historical Jesus did not exist.
 Price is the author of a number of books on biblical studies and the historicity of Jesus.

 A former Baptist minister, Price was a fellow of the Jesus Project, a group of 150 individuals who studied the historicity of Jesus and the Gospels, the organizer of a Web community for those interested in the history of Christianity, and a member of the advisory board of the Secular Student Alliance.
 He is a religious skeptic, especially of orthodox Christian beliefs, occasionally describing himself as a Christian atheist.
-Price eventually moved to a maximalist (or rather minimalist, by analogy with biblical minimalism) position in favor of the Christ myth theory, believing that neither Jesus nor Nazareth itself existed in Roman Galilee.
+Price eventually espoused the Christ myth theory, believing Jesus did not exist in Roman Galilee.

 Price is also a writer, editor, and critic in the field of speculative fiction.
 He has written about the Cthulhu Mythos, a shared universe created by the writer H. P. Lovecraft.
-Price was appointed executor of Lin Carter's literary estate, although Price's actions became controversial in 2020 after an inflammatory introduction he wrote to Lin Carter's Flashing Swords!
+Price was appointed executor of Lin Carter's literary estate.
+In 2020, an inflammatory introduction he wrote to Lin Carter's Flashing Swords!
 6 anthology caused multiple authors to withdraw their work in protest.
 He co-wrote a book on the rock band Rush with his wife, Carol Selby Price, Mystic Rhythms: The Philosophical Vision of Rush (1999).

 Price is currently the editor of the Journal of Higher Criticism.